Ameyo Adadevoh

-Ameyo Stella Adadevoh (27 October 1956 – 19 August 2014) was a Nigerian physician.
+Ameyo Stella Adadevoh, OON (27 October 1956 – 19 August 2014) was a Nigerian physician.

 She is credited with having curbed a wider spread of the Western African Ebola virus epidemic in Nigeria by placing the patient zero, Patrick Sawyer, in quarantine despite pressure from the Liberian government.
 When threatened by Liberian officials who wanted the patient to be discharged to attend a conference, she resisted the pressure and said, "for the greater public good" she would not release him.
 She is known for preventing the Nigerian index case from leaving the hospital at the time of diagnosis, thereby playing a key role in curbing the spread of the virus in Nigeria.
 On 4 August 2014, it was confirmed that she had tested positive for Ebola virus disease and was being treated.
 Adadevoh died in the afternoon of 19 August 2014.

-She was survived by her husband Afolabi and son Bankole among other relatives.

 Early life and family

 Ameyo Adadevoh was born in Lagos, Nigeria in October 1956.
 She spent the majority of her life in Lagos.
 Her father and great-grandfather, Babatunde Kwaku Adadevoh and Herbert Samuel Macaulay, were both distinguished scientists.
 Herbert Macaulay was one of the founders of modern Nigeria.
 Her grandfather was from the Adadevoh family of the Volta Region of Ghana, to which she was very much connected, though she lived in Lagos.
 Her father Babatunde Kwaku Adadevoh was a physician and former Vice chancellor of the University of Lagos.
-She was also the grand niece of Nigeria's first president Nnamdi Azikiwe, as well as a great-great-granddaughter of Sara Forbes Bonetta and a great-great-great-granddaughter of Ajayi Crowther.
-Adadevoh worked at First Consultant Hospital where a statue of her great-grandfather exists.
+She was also the grand niece of Nigeria's first president Nnamdi Azikiwe, as well as a great-great-granddaughter of Sarah Forbes Bonetta and a great-great-great-granddaughter of Ajayi Crowther.
+Adadevoh worked at First Consultant Hospital, where a statue of her great-grandfather exists.

 Education

-Adadevoh went to preschool at the Mainland Preparatory Primary School in Yaba, Lagos (1961-1962).
+Adadevoh went to preschool at the Mainland Preparatory Primary School in Yaba, Lagos (1961–1962).
 She spent two years in Boston, Massachusetts before moving back with her family to Lagos.
-She attended primary school at the Corona School, Yaba in Lagos, Nigeria (1964-1968), then the Queen's School, Ibadan (1969-1974) Nigeria for her secondary school education.
+She attended primary school at the Corona School, Yaba in Lagos, Nigeria (1964–1968), then the Queen's School, Ibadan (1969–1974) Nigeria for her secondary school education.